neutron-org/neutron-docs/docs/neutron/tokenomics/distribution/overview.md

 Contract can only be configured by DAO.
 DAO can do two things to this contract:
 - transfer ownership to anyone else;
 - alter shareholders' weights.

+## Deployment

+This is one of contracts that are prebaked and initialized into Neutron genesis.

+Initialization message contains Main DAO and Security DAO address.